Onorata Rodiani: Life as a soldier

-Historicity
+History

-As stated before, the historicity of Onorata Rodiani is unsure.
-Conrado Flameno, in both quotes he attributes to Onorata, puns on her name : Onorata means "honoured" in Italian, and Onorata, in both cases, speaks about "living honoured".
+As stated before, the history of Onorata Rodiani is uncertain.
+Conrado Flameno, in both quotes he attributes to Onorata, puns on her name: Onorata means "honoured" in Italian, and Onorata, in both cases, speaks about "living honoured".

 According to Flameno, she was buried in the parish church of Castelleone, but a new parish church was built in Castelleone in the 16th century, and no trace of her tomb was found.
-Her legend is nevertheless alive in Castelleone, and two unfinished wall-paintings in the palazzo Galeotti-Vertua, thought to be the palace where Gabrino Fondolo resided, are sometimes attributed to her.
+Her legend is nevertheless alive in Castelleone, and two unfinished wall paintings in the palazzo Galeotti-Vertua, thought to be the palace where Gabrino Fondolo resided, are sometimes attributed to her.

 There are several versions regarding the works that Onorata was painting before having to flee.
-A 19th century version of her life states that she was painting in tempera on dry plaster, which would explain that none of her works survived to be attributed to her beyond reasonable doubt.
+A 19th-century version of her life states that she was painting in tempera on dry plaster, which would explain that none of her works survived to be attributed to her beyond reasonable doubt.
 On the other hand, if she truly did paint affresco, it would mean a long training to master this difficult technique -- "a circumstance even more remarkable, in those days when women were comparatively often to be seen in command of troops, than her serving under the condotierri".
 The name of another woman, Caterina dei Vigri, who was eventually canonized, appears on a tempera painting from 1456, and it was reported by her biographer and friend that Caterina dei Vigri did indeed paint, notably miniatures.
 Paintings by Caterina have recently been discovered.